Bahá’í World/Volume 17/The Five Year International Teaching Plan 1974-1979

 This School was re-established in July 1977, and is designed to be vocational in atmosphere with emphasis placed on agricultural sciences useful to village development.
 An academic and Bahá’í curriculum has been developed, poultry and fishery operations have begun, and extensive landscaping and construction of new facilities are planned so that an eventual enrolment of 300 students will be realized.

-Some students of the Ideal Bahá’í’ Primary School, Dharmanager, North Tripura, India, with
+Some students of the Ideal Bahá’í Primary School, Dharmanager, North Tripura, India, with the rickshaw which transports them to their classes.

-Some students Ofthe Bahá’í’ Primary School, Tadung, Gangtock, Sikkim, Counsellor Shirin Boman is seen in the centre, back row, with two members Ofthe staff.
+Some students of the Bahá’í Primary School, Tadung, Gangtock, Sikkim.
+Counsellor Shirin Boman is seen in the centre, back row, with two members of the staff.

 Tutorial Schools[edit]